nalej/docs/devices/devices-1.md

 # Adding, managing and deleting devices

-This section will talk about devices in Nalej.
+What is a device for Nalej?
 The system understands the concept of **device** as an abstract entity that the user can manage as part of the applications installed in the cluster.

 _The CLI responses are shown in this document with the text format, which can be obtain adding_ `--output="text"` _to the user options.
 If you need the responses in JSON format, you can get them by adding_ `--output="json"` _at the end of your requests, or as a user option._